OpenTie: Open-vocabulary Sequential Rebar Tying System: SYSTEM DESIGN

 \subsection{Hardware Design}

 As visualized in Fig. \ref{fig:hardware_design}, the system is employed on a robotic arm, Universal Robot (UR5e), with a binocular camera set fixed out of the robot and a modified rebar tying tool installed at the end effector.
-The rebar tying tool, model Makita DTR181, is remoulded to enable automated tying functionality.
-The depth camera, model D435i, is used for YOLOTie and facilitates a comparative analysis of the YOLO-based object detectionmethod against the proposed OpenTie under both chaotic and tidy scene conditions.
-The binocular camera, model SUNWAYFOTO PC-01, is applied for eye-to-hand calibration and point cloud generation to determine the positions of steel bars.
+The rebar tying tool, model Makita DTR181, is remolded as I/O-controlled rebar tying gun to enable automated tying functionality.
+The depth camera, model D435i, is used for YOLOTie and facilitates a comparative analysis of the YOLO-based object detection method against the proposed OpenTie under both chaotic and tidy scene conditions.
+The customized binocular camera, AI Stereo Cam, is applied for eye-to-hand calibration and point cloud generation to determine the positions of steel bars.

+These hardware components jointly provide the perception capabilities and execution interfaces required for fully automatic rebar tying.
+We can also use this integrated solution to compare the traditional algorithm process directly based on YOLO with the proposed OpenTie framework that does not require training under different scene complexities.